PeterTheobald/HackerDojoPythonGroup/TryExcept/tryexcept.md

 - Try to keep the least code possible in the try block, only the dangerous code.
 - Don't blindly catch every exception.
 Catch exactly the one you expect in the try block and catch anything else at the top of your program.
 - Put a broad general purpose try/except around your main function for any other uncaught exceptions
+- In production systems it's best to log exceptions instead of just printing
 ``` python
 try:
   # lots of code